PumpkinPounder/Pumpkin-Upload-It/README.md

         ↓
 Saved into the scr folder
         ↓
-Pumpkin Uploader loads them into the upload description
+Pumpkin Upload It loads them into the upload description
 ```

 This keeps the thumbnail/screenshot creation separate from the torrent upload process, while still making both tools work together cleanly.